hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/18- Terraform Provisioners.md

-in the provisioners, we can use "when" and "on_failure"
+in the provisioners, we can use `when` and `on_failure`

 if running the command is not important for us, we use: `on_failure = continue`, otherwise "default" is `on_failure = fail`

-If `when = destroy` is specified, the provisioner will run when the resource it is defined within is destroyed, otherwise "default" when create.
+If `when = destroy` is specified, the provisioner will run when the resource it is defined within is destroyed,

+otherwise "default" is when it's create.